|

 Check it whenever doubt arises.
 Things like: 'this affirmation isn't

-working', 'I have no power', etc. These are in fact
+working', or 'I have no power', etc. These are in fact

-negative affirmations that do us no good.
+negative affirmations which do us no good.
 The greatest

-hindrance to the effectiveness of affirmation is our own inability to believe in
+hindrance to the effectiveness of affirmation is our own ability to disbelieve in

 continuity.
 Even the slightest opening that occurs during our

-meditative practice gives us a new sense of confidence that the practice works.
+meditative practice gives us a new sense of confidence that can lift our energy to mountaintops.
+We start to directly observe that the practice works.

 After some time, we realize that given time, patience and the proper application of thought, we